Printing Methods & Paper

 Digital or Flat Printing

 Choosing a letterpress print method can be a costly decision but it screams opulence and exclusivity.
 The process involves using plates to press the ink down onto the paper which leaves an impression that you can feel when you run your fingers over the text.
 The cost can differ depending on the number of ink colours chosen as each ink colour needs to be printed individually.
-Only vector or line images can be used for letterpress.
+Only vector images can be used for letterpress.
 Paper comes in various thicknesses that can add depth and character to your invites.
 A 100% luxury cotton paper is available in a 300gsm, 450gsm or 600gsm in bright white or pearl white.